vanillasoap/kicad-mcp/docs/analysis_guide.md

 1. Use the schematic and PCB analysis tools to extract data
 2. Ask for specific analytical insights on that data
 3. Request recommendations based on the analysis

+## Limitations

+The current analysis capabilities have some limitations:

+1. **Complexity limits**: Very large or complex designs may not be fully analyzed
+2. **KiCad version compatibility**: Best results with the same KiCad version as the server
+3. **Limited semantic understanding**: The analysis is primarily structural rather than functional
+4. **No simulation capabilities**: The server cannot perform electrical simulation

+## Future Improvements

+Future versions of the KiCad MCP Server aim to enhance the analysis capabilities with:

+1. More detailed component information extraction
+2. Better understanding of circuit functionality
+3. Enhanced power and signal analysis
+4. Integration with KiCad's ERC and DRC engines
+5. Support for hierarchical schematics